 I think I'm finally crawling out of my slump, and feeling like I might really golf again!
 I still am hanging onto my wonky grip, but at least not regripping in my backswing...

-Last time I played with my women's club, I had a problem with the Club Champion (champ for 23 of the past 30 years... but so what?
-She's good and I still have a long ways to go!).
-After I had a horrible first hole (duck hook off the tee, three times to get over the water, sand, and a beautiful 20' putt for a 10!), Club Champ began to instruct me.
-Now, I know there's a rule against asking for or giving advice, and I know it's not usually a problem in the situations I play in.
-But it seem she also breached a rule of etiquette by attempting to correct my mistakes.
-Shouldn't she wait until I ask for her help?
-After a few holes of me being nice and trying to pretend to try to do what she suggested, I said I knew I needed lots of improvement and maybe we could talk about it over a beer later.
+Last time I played with my women's club, I had a problem with a fellow competitor (not sure if that's the correct term, but she was in my foursome) giving advice.
+After I had a horrible first hole (duck hook off the tee, three times to get over the water, sand, and a beautiful 20' putt for a 10!), she began to instruct me.
+This woman is a very good golfer, single-digit handicap, so she probably has some good advice to give.
+Now, I know there's a rule against asking for or giving advice, but it's not usually a problem in the situations I play in.
+But shouldn't she wait until I ask for her help?
+After a few holes of me being nice and trying to pretend to try to do what she suggested, I said I knew I needed lots of improvement and maybe we could talk about it later over a beer.
 The next time she commented, I wasn't quite as nice, and said it was fucking up my game so please shut up.

 Maybe this new club isn't a good fit for me; I can't get relaxed with any of the people I've played with so far.